What a Roe v. Wade reversal could mean for abortion access across America - NewsBreak

 Between 2012 and 2017 alone, at least 276,000 people received abortions outside their home states.
 And while restrictive bans are still unenforceable right now, some legal experts warn conservative states may next attempt to criminalize traveling to other states for abortion services should Roe be overturned.

 An estimated 26 states would certainly or likely move to ban abortion if Roe is overturned, according to the Guttmacher Institute.
 This would disproportionately impact abortion access for those with limited financial resources.
-The most commonly cited reason for seeking an abortion was “socioeconomic concerns,” according to a 2017 study of people who got abortions across 14 countries, including the U.S. Abortions in the U.S. can cost up to $750 , depending on the state, clinic, and health insurance coverage, a number that does not include the additional costs associated with crossing state lines, including travel and lodging.Man caught at TSA checkpoint with 23 weapons in carry-on
+The most commonly cited reason for seeking an abortion was “socioeconomic concerns,” according to a 2017 study of people who got abortions across 14 countries, including the U.S. Abortions in the U.S. can cost up to $750 , depending on the state, clinic, and health insurance coverage, a number that does not include the additional costs associated with crossing state lines, including travel and lodging.Mississippi lawmakers react to SCOTUS leak

 Christie Citranglo contributed reporting for this story.